 - MariaDB.
 Specifies the version of MariaDB running on the All-In-One Appliance, Database Server, Data Collector, or Message Collector. - Capacity.
 For Database Servers, specifies the licensed capacity of the appliance. - Allocation.
 For Data Collectors, specifies the number of devices aligned with the appliance. - ID.
-Unique numeric ID, automatically assigned by the platform to each appliance in the Appliance Manager page. - Validated.
+Unique numeric ID, automatically assigned by the platform to each appliance in the Appliance Manager page. - [°] Validated.
 Specifies whether the license is valid. - Endpoint.
 SL1 Agent endpoint for the Gen 1 Agent. - Needs Reboot?.
 Specifies whether the appliance requires reboot to add latest kernel or security updates.
 This column is updated every 30 minutes.
 Hover your mouse to determine why the reboot is required and information about kernel version, packages, and last reboot. - Task Manager Paused? .
 Specifies whether the task manager service (em7) is paused.
 This value is updated every two minutes. - Edit Date.
-Date the appliance's information was discovered or last edited. - Edit User.
-User who last edited the appliance's information. - Create Date.
-Date and time the appliance was registered and licensed. - To view the Web Configuration Utility for an appliance, where you can track license data, interfaces, and other device settings, click the Appliance Manager icon (a).
+Date the appliance's information was discovered or last edited.

+- Edit User.
+User who last edited the appliance's information. - ° Create Date.
+Date and time the appliance was registered and licensed. - 5.
+To view the Web Configuration Utility for an appliance, where you can track license data, interfaces, and other device settings, click the Appliance Manager icon (a).
 Use the same login credentials that you used to log into SL1, and close the pop-up window for the Utility when you are done. - 6.
 If an SL1 appliance is running a different version of SL1 than the Database Server, that appliance is highlighted in the Appliance Manager page.
 The version number, if known, is listed in the Build column. - 7.
 For all SL1 appliances, SL1 runs the system status script every 15 minutes.
-You can click the logs icon (a) to view the results of the latest system status script. - 8.
-If you are logging in to the "slladmin" account on an appliance, you can click the padlock ( ) icon for that appliance to get a one-time password.
-For more information, see "Using the slladmin Account" in the Role-Based User Accounts chapter of the Organizations and Users manual. - 9.
+You can click the logs icon (a) to view the results of the latest system status script. - 9.
 For Database Servers, you can click the gear icon () to access the phpMyAdmin interface for the Database Server.
 In this interface, you can view all the database tables on the Database Server. - 10.
 For Data Collectors and Message Collectors, you can click the lightning bolt icon (\checkmark) to manually force the Database Server to send the latest configuration information.